1. Home

 4. MG4 EV

-MG4 EV Review: side profile dynamic
+MG4 EV Review: front three quarter dynamic

 Even if the MG4 EV wasn't powered by a brawny and near-silent electric motor, it would still hold plenty of appeal thanks to its chiselled looks.